godspeedmc/junctionxexeter/README.md

 ##
 Prototype 2: Depression Detector

-A prototype application that analyzes a user's social media activity to detect signs of depression.
-The application uses the Instagram API to gather the user's recent media items, and then analyzes the sentiment of the captions and comments of those items to calculate a depression score.
-If the depression score is above a certain threshold, the application determines that the user might be depressed.
+This is a prototype for a Depression Detector application that analyzes an Instagram user's recent media items and comments to determine if they might be depressed.

+Dependencies

+This application requires the following dependencies to be installed:

+Flask
+nltk
+Instagramy

+You can install these dependencies by running the following command:

+pip install flask nltk instagramy

 Build Instructions

-To build and run the Depression Detector application, you will need to follow these steps:
+To run this application, follow these steps:

-1.Clone the repository to your local machine.
+1. Clone the repository
-2.Install the required dependencies by running the following command in your terminal:

-pip install -r requirements.txt

-3.Obtain an access token from the Instagram API.
-You can do this by following the steps outlined in the Instagram API documentation.
-4.Replace the ACCESS_TOKEN variable in app.py with your access token.
-5.Run the application by executing the following command in your terminal:

-python app.py
+2. Navigate to the project directory
+3. Start the Flask server:(python app.py)

-6. Open your web browser and navigate to http://localhost:5000/ to use the Depression Detector application.
+4. Open your web browser and go to http://localhost:5000.

-Dependencies

-The following dependencies are required to run the Depression Detector application:

-Flask==2.1.2
-instagramy==4.4.2
-nltk==3.6.3

-The required dependencies can be installed by running the following command in your terminal

-pip install -r requirements.txt

-Please note that this application was last tested with Python 3.9.6.
+5. Enter an Instagram username in the form and click the "Analyze" button to see the depression score and whether the user might be depressed.

+Note: You will need to obtain an Instagram API access token and add it to the app.py file to use this application.
+Instructions for obtaining an access token can be found on the Instagram Developer website.